-Denied entry to India in January, Rahat Fateh Ali Khan apparently made a quiet trip to Mumbai earlier this week.
-Here's why
+Here's why Rahat Fateh Ali Khan made a secret trip to Mumbai earlier this week

 Pakistani singer Rahat Fateh Ali Khan has had a few bad experiences with the country's immigration authorities in recent times.
 But if sources are to be believed, the singer flew into Mumbai earlier this week to record a song for Salman Khan's upcoming sports drama, Sultan.